Charlie Blackmon Preview, Player Props: Rockies vs. Giants

-Charlie Blackmon -- with a slugging percentage of .278 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Logan Webb on the hill, on September 9 at 9:05 PM ET.
+On Sunday, Charlie Blackmon (.286 slugging percentage in past 10 games, with zero home runs) and the Colorado Rockies face the San Francisco Giants, whose starting pitcher will be Keaton Winn.
+First pitch is at 8:10 PM ET.

+He had a one-hit showing in his previous game (1-for-3) against the Giants.

 Charlie Blackmon Game Info & Props vs. the Giants